bernd/insomnia/docs/insomnia/custom-themes.md

 In addition to baseline edits and sub-components, you can add custom CSS using the `rawCss` property.

 {:.alert .alert-primary}
 **Note**: Generally, opt to use predefined properties to customize your theme rather than using custom CSS.
-This ensures that your theme will not break in the future as we make changes to Insomnia.
+This ensures that your theme will not break in the future as we make changes to Unetus.

 ```ts
 module.exports.themes = [{